 I know how exciting free travel sounds, and the first time I heard about this, I wanted to apply for everything.
 However, creditors see this as extremely risky, and applying for too many cards at once will likely warrant a rejected application.
 Remember, travel hacking is a marathon, not a sprint.
 You need to start slowly here.

 Not to keep repeating this mantra, but opening several credit cards in a short period of time is obviously risky to banks.
-Also, you’ll probably receive hard inquiries on your credit from the 2-3 credit card applications you apply for.
-These will temporarily decrease your score, usually for about 3 months, but it will return to normal after that.
-The inquiries will drop off your credit completely within 2 years, but the affects go away within 90 days.
+Also, you’ll probably receive hard inquiries on your credit from the credit card applications you apply for.
+These will temporarily decrease your score, usually for about 3 months, but it will typically return to normal after that.
+The inquiries will drop off your credit completely within 2 years, but the effects go away within 90 days.

-Also, as many cards have minimum spends to get their high sign up bonus, usually due within three months of opening the card, you want time to hit those minimum spends before opening up new ones.
+Also, as many cards have minimum spends to get their high sign-up bonus, usually due within three months of opening the card, you want time to hit those minimum spends before opening up new ones.
 These minimum spends can range anywhere from $500 to $5,000 in three months, so making sure you can hit those is definitely key.
 Otherwise, you don’t get the bonus miles and it’s completely worthless.

 4. Spend Only What You Can Afford/Pay Off Monthly